mmbosschaert/delaydayhasselt/abstracts.md

 ### Hopf bifurcation for large delays, isolas of periodic solutions, multi-rhythmicity

-For oscillators subject to a delayed feedback, the Hopf bifurcation is singular in the limit of large delays.
+For oscillators subject to a delayed feedback, the Hopf bifurcation is singular in the limit of large delays {% cite 1078-0947_2013_7_3109 PhysRevE.92.042903 --file references_erneux %}.
 In this limit, the Hopf slow time amplitude equation is a delay differential equation by itself with surprising properties.
-We review this particular problem in the light of recent experiments.
+We review this particular problem in the light of recent experiments {% cite PhysRevE.99.062219 --file references_erneux %}.

 Even if there are no Hopf bifurcations from a basic steady state, isolated branches of periodic solutions may coexist with a stable steady state.
-We illustrate this specific phenomenon with the time-delayed FitzHugh-Nagumo equations, a minimal model in neurobiology.
+We illustrate this specific phenomenon with the time-delayed FitzHugh-Nagumo equations, a minimal model in neurobiology {% cite PhysRevE.93.022208 MR3495771 --file references_erneux %}.

 Multi-rhythmicity is the property that an oscillator subject to a delayed feedback may admit several coexisting branches of periodic solutions with distinct periods.
-We review this phenomenon for two different problems in optics by comparing experiments and simulations of rate equation models.
+We review this phenomenon for two different problems in optics by comparing experiments and simulations of rate equation models {% cite Friart:14 PhysRevE.91.012910 MR3495771 --file references_erneux %}.

+{% bibliography --file references_erneux --cited %}

 ## Jan Sieber (Exeter)